 We believe that direct mail can be one of the most environmentally responsible channels of communications available to the modern marketer – even compared to the hidden environmental impact of digital (see here).
-But like any channel we use, it requires thought and effort to ensure it’s well targeted and to properly offset any environmental impact.
+But like any channel to market, it requires thought and effort to ensure it’s well targeted and to properly offset the environmental impact.

 Direct mail is sometimes slammed on two fronts:

 - It’s Junk (if it’s not targeted well enough)

 - It’s environmentally harmful (it’s not been asked for therefore it’s a waste)

 Both of which are closely linked and, interestingly, which are in everyone’s interests to mitigate – the marketer, the printer and the receiver.

 But the issue starts with the marketer.
 Marketers need to maximise their return on investment, and that means they need to closely understand their customers and make sure anything they send to them is relevant to the customer.
 If the mailing isn’t relevant, it’s not going to be effective.
 That’s not only a waste of their budget but can also damage prospective customer relationships.

 Hence, reducing the amount of non-targeted mail is in the marketer’s best interest too.